 Wolverine Men’s Hudson Work Boot

 Boots should be comfortable no matter what line of work you’re in; however, some boots offer that additional comfort you require when subjected to cement surfaces.
 Wolverine Work Boots are one of those brands that integrate extra comfort with a removable cushioned footbed, a removable cushioned insert and a lightweight nylon shank that prevents fatigue.
-In addition, a steel toe incorporated with these boots for extra protection.
+In addition, a steel toe caps are incorporated with these boots for extra protection.

 A moisture managing mesh lining wicks away moisture so your feet remain dry for hours of continuous wear.
 The outsole is constructed with a Wolverine cemented sole that provides flexibility.
 Equally important, the shaft of these boots measure 5” inches from the arch and provide adequate support to the ankles.
-Not only will these boots handle the torment produced by hard surfaces, they are also designed for those who work in several different fields of work because of the steel toe protection that is required at some jobs.
+Not only will these boots handle the torment produced by hard surfaces, they are also designed for those who work in several different fields of work because of the steel toes protection that is required at some jobs.

 KEEN Utility Men’s San Jose Aluminum Toe Work Boot